-If you are aged 19+ and studying at Level 3 or above an Advanced Learning Loan is available to pay your course fees.
-For more information see our Advanced Learning Loans page.
+If you are aged 19+ and studying at Level 3 or above an Advanced Learner Loan is available to pay your course fees.
+For more information see our Advanced Learner Loans page.

 If you are studying a university course there are two types of loans to help new students cover the costs of their higher education course in college: tuition fee loans and living cost loans (also called maintenance loans).
 You pay these loans back when you finish your course and earn over £25,725.
 For more information see our Financial Support for University Students page.

 If you do not hold GCSE maths or English at grade C or above you can study maths & English completely free.

 Many of our courses are also FREE to our adult students who are aged 19 or over and claiming benefits.
 There is also financial help available for people who don’t qualify for a free course, but who are on a low income.
 View our Financial Support section for more details.

 I want to do a degree but I don't have the right qualifications - can the college help?

 Our Access to Higher Education course could be right for you.